james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 ## Naming and namespacing your Python package

-For charm libraries intended for public use and distributed as Python packages, we recommend using the `charmlibs` namespace, particularly if your library is intended for other charmers to use.
+For charm libraries intended for public use and distributed as Python packages, we recommend using the `charmlibs` namespace.
-The package name should be `charmlibs-$libname`, imported as `from charmlibs import $libname`
+The package name should be `charmlibs-$libname`, imported as `from charmlibs import $libname`.
-(or `import charmlibs.$libname as $libname` if you're stuck on an older `pyright` version that complains about the other form).

 The package should be a [namespace package](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/) using the `charmlibs` namespace.